ionos-deploy-now/documentation/content/docs/file-based-configuration.md

 ## Config file options

-The following sections provide additional detail for commonly used configuration settings.
+The following sections provide additional details for commonly used configuration settings.

 ### distFolder